 Procore Learning Portal, Powered by Skilljar

-What we love: When a Procore customer completes training, they have the option to display a certificate on their LinkedIn profile.
-This has enabled Procore to build their LinkedIn community and establish the company as an industry thought leader through their private Procore Certified User Group.
-There are currently more than 3,600, members – and counting!
+What we love about Procore: When a Procore customer completes training, they can display a certificate on their LinkedIn profile.
+This has helped Procore build its LinkedIn community and establish the company as an industry thought leader through its private Procore Certified User Group.
+There are currently more than 3,700 members.

 Related Content: Learn more about how Procore launched its certification program for customers.